 For teachers, the show is a good reminder of just how far positivity, curiosity, kindness, and caring can go toward inspiring and leading students, and also just how bad tea tastes.

 1. Subject Matter Expertise Isn’t Everything

 When Lasso arrives in England in season 1, he knows next to nothing about soccer (even by the end of season 2 his knowledge seems pretty rudimentary), but that doesn’t stop the eager Yankee from helping his players grow both on and off the field, even if actually winning soccer games is only sometimes a part of that growth.
-It’s a good reminder that our jobs as teachers are not always to teach students what we know but help guide them on their own education journeys, mentoring or coaching them on their accumulation of knowledge rather than imparting our wisdom to them.
+It’s a good reminder that our job as a teacher is not always to teach students what we know but help guide them on their own education journeys, mentoring or coaching them on their accumulation of knowledge rather than imparting our wisdom to them.